JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-advanced.md

 During the process of granting an agency access to your Branch account, you can also impose limitations around what data is available to the agency at any given time.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Filter to Only Show Data from Specific Ad Networks" When giving an ad partner access to your Branch account, please make sure you toggle the <notranslate>**Only Show Data from Specific Ad Networks**</notranslate> to on and select the ad partner you are giving access to.
+  "title": "Filter to Only Show Data from Specific Ad Networks", "body": "When giving an ad partner access to your Branch account, please make sure you toggle the <notranslate>**Only Show Data from Specific Ad Networks**</notranslate> to on and select the ad partner you are giving access to."
+}
+[/block]

 - <notranslate>**Only Show Agency-tagged Data**</notranslate> - When toggled on, agency users can only see events tagged with their Agency ID.
 - <notranslate>**Restrict Access to Revenue Data**</notranslate> - When toggled on, agency users cannot view revenue data.
 - <notranslate>**Only Show Data from Specific Ad Networks**</notranslate> - When toggled on, agency users can only view events from a specific list of ad networks.
 - <notranslate>**Only Show Data from Specific Locations**</notranslate> - When toggled on, agency users can only view events that have taken place in a specific list of countries.

-!!! warning "Agency Invitation"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Agency Invitation",
-	Once you've defined the appropriate levels of access for your Agency, you must <notranslate>**Invite**</notranslate> them to access the Branch dashboard.
-Only Organization Admins can invite an Agency to access the Branch dashboard.
+  "body": "Once you've defined the appropriate levels of access for your Agency, you must <notranslate>**Invite**</notranslate> them to access the Branch dashboard.
+Only Organization Admins can invite an Agency to access the Branch dashboard."
+}
+[/block]

 ### Tracking Link Parameters